Conversion Funnels

 Important Notes:

-• To delete a single funnel, select it's individual tile.
+• To delete a single funnel, select it's line or tile.

 • To delete multiple funnels, tick the box next to "Select" on the top left of this report block and choose "All".
 Untick the boxes for the funnels you do not want to delete.
 Then, click the "Select an Action" dropdown and select "Delete All Selected Funnels".

-Alternatively, you can switch the view by tapping the Menu Icon on the top left of this report block, then selecting "Card View" from the drop-down list.
+You can customize the view setting of the funnel overview by tapping the menu icon at the top left of this report block and then selecting “Card View” from the drop-down list.
 Instead of the default, which is the table view discussed in the Conversion Funnels Overview, you will now see the conversion funnels individually displayed on each card.

 You'll discover fundamentally the same information here, but opting for this would be the best choice if you wish to concentrate on the metrics of each conversion funnel.

 On the top portion of the card, you will find the funnel name, creation date, and name of the creator.
 Below it, you'll find the funnel’s current status and levels.
-Hover over "Levels" to display the names of each funnel level, the custom URL pattern, and the associated URL.
+Move the mouse pointer over “Levels” to display the names of the individual funnel levels or their basic criteria.

 You will also find the number of funnel sessions that have been tracked for this funnel, the number of converted sessions, and the actual conversion rate.